What do the best audio cables and interconnects sound like? Part 3-Improving Image focus and dynamics through depth perception.

 If we listen to the drums and Van Morrison’s voice before the spacers went in they were clear but rather on top of each other, a feeling that the percussion was pushing up against the singer, and there was a softness to their image outlines.
 But with the spacer inserted, the rim shots on the snare suddenly stand out away from the singer and are more dynamic.
 Van Morrison now seems not just to have a voice but a head to go with it, a real sense of a musician in his own space distinct from the drums.

-The piano on the right similarly now has a sense of depth, the keyboard has a physical perspective, whereas before its presentation was soft in outline.
+The piano from the right loudspeaker similarly now has a sense of depth, the keyboard has a physical perspective, whereas before its presentation was soft in outline.
 The brass on the right stakes its claim with better dynamic expression and detail.
-Bass is still articulate, but detail just seems easier to follow.
+Bass is still articulate, but detail delivered by the audio system just seems easier to follow.
 When the guitar comes in it feels comfortably in its own space again with a sense of depth and realistic timbre.

 So, to improve focus the cable has created a sense of three-dimensional solidity or perspective depth allowing images to occupy their own spaces more comfortably and with this has come an improved dynamic expression.

-In our next article we look again at how a cable can alter the sense of air and space in a recording and make some observations on how different musical presentations might fit with your musical preferences.
+In our next article we look again at how an audio cable can alter the sense of air and space in a recording and make some observations on how different musical presentations might fit with your musical preferences.

 © C J Bell